-Undertaking and recording an annual minimum of 25 hours of CPD is a requirement of being on the Register and this is checked each year by the Professional Development Manager.
+Undertaking and recording an annual minimum of 25 hours of CPD is a requirement of being on the Register and this is checked every year by the CDI Head of Professional Development and Standards, Claire Johnson.
 CPD can be undertaken in a range of different ways and it is important that you reflect on what you have learned and how this has influenced your practice.